benrudolph/bitbybit/source/_posts/2014-11-09-chicago-crime.md

 4. Assailant is prosecuted and a trial is conducted
 5. Assailant is sentenced to jail

 In each one of these steps the assailant has a very high chance of getting released.
 Siska meticulously documents each step of process, noting where the process is reliant on a single person to push the case forward.
 Unfortunately the numbers on these other parts of the system are a bit harder to grapple with.
 How do you count the number of unreported CSA?
 And the Chicago justice system doesn't release information about CSA trials, so it's impossible to know how many arrested actually were convicted.
-Siska's report attempted to unearth the data behind number of CSAs happening versus the number of CSAs reporting.
+Siska's report attempted to unearth the data behind number of CSAs happening versus the number of CSAs reported.
 To be clear, that's the number that determines step 1 to step 2 above.
-Siska uses numbers from the 2006 Kilpatrick study that finds that .74% of all women experienced a complete rape.
+Siska uses numbers from the 2006 Kilpatrick study that finds that .74% of all women experienced a complete rape each year[^3].
 That translates to approximately 8,141 women (18 or older) raped in Chicago, based on the 2000 population of Chicago.
 In 2001, there were 1,792 reports of CSA.
 Of those, 414 led to an arrest.
 In sum:

 {% include posts/chicago/process_table.html %}